 “Through our ‘World Without Waste’ vision, we are investing in our planet and in our packaging to help make the world’s packaging problem a thing of the past,” he said.

-Our work here in Australia to help create a world without waste
+Our key commitments in creating a world without waste

 As a global company operating in more than 200 markets, we established three fundamental goals: